23W-INCO/MedData-ABiteofPi/README.md

 - When typing your location (ex.
 Passau), please wait a split second before typing in the last character or few characters (ex.
 Passa) to allow the data to load.
 The city name MUST be selected from the list that loads.<br>
 - after searching for your initial location and selecting it, please wait about 5 seconds before searching for another city.<br>
 - The project works best on Firefox and chrome.
 There may be some issues with transition effects on Safari.<br>
 - If you notice the sun effect not moving towards the left, and the recommendations not showing up, there may be an issue with the browser interpreting transition effects.
-Your browser may not be updated to the patest version.
+Your browser may not be updated to the latest version.
 Please consider opening the project on updated Firefox or Chrome.

 ## Screenshots